intbio/gromacs_ff/amber14sb_parmbsc1_opc_lmi.ff/README.md

 # AMBER14sb_parmbsc1_opc_lmi
-# TODO

-## Looks like the VDW types for water are currenly incorrect see top of opc.itp

 - The task of this folder is to provide a port of AMBER14sb_parmbsc1 ff with OPC water model and Li/Merz ions for gromacs.